TheMossConcept/MyTrash/README.md

 ## Deployment of the mobile app

-Everything regarding the mobile app is handled through [Expo](https://expo.dev/).
+Everything regarding the mobile app is handled through Expo, see [https://expo.dev/](https://expo.dev/).
 Houe has an Expo account that Louise Mørk manages.
 Building for iOS is done through `npm run build:ios` and conversely for Android using `npm run build:android`.
 When building for iOS for the first time, contact Phillip at Houe as he owns the account that deploys the build to app store.
 The first time you build, you need to login to his account and he needs to approve you through 2FA.

-The result of the build should be uploaded to [App Store Connect](https://appstoreconnect.apple.com/) for Apple and [Google Play Console](https://play.google.com/console/u/3/developers/?pli=1) for Google.
+The result of the build should be uploaded to App Store Connect at [https://appstoreconnect.apple.com/](https://appstoreconnect.apple.com/) for Apple and Google Play Store at [https://play.google.com/console/u/3/developers/?pli=1](https://play.google.com/console/u/3/developers/?pli=1) for Google.
 Phillip at Houe owns both accounts, so contact him for access.

 ## The staging environment

 The staging environment contains a separat cosmos db, function app, static web app and mobile apps that are deployed to the Expo Go app.
 It is completely isolated from production except for the fact that they use the same AD.
 The environment is controlled by the environment variable `APPLICATION_ENVIRONMENT`.
 The possible values include `local`, `staging` and `production`.

-The staging environment can be access at `https://polite-field-0d14ffe03.azurestaticapps.net/` and the production environment can be access at `https://mytrash.houe.com`.
+The staging environment can be access at [https://polite-field-0d14ffe03.azurestaticapps.net/](https://polite-field-0d14ffe03.azurestaticapps.net/) and the production environment can be access at [https://mytrash.houe.com](https://mytrash.houe.com).
+The staging version of the app can be accessed by opening exp://exp.host/@houe/my-trash on a phone with Expo Go installed.
+It requires the user trying to access the app through Expo Go to be invited to the Houe Expo Account.